ome/devspace/README.md

 ### Access the devspace

-Port to access the various services are dynamically assigned.
-You will have to log in to the devspace as the ``omero`` user:
+Ports to access the various services are dynamically assigned.
+You will have to log in to the devspace as the ``omero`` user to determine the port used by a given service:

         ssh omero@devspace_openstack_ip
         cd devspace